 As the internet becomes more and more popular so do the designs that we are using.
 This means our websites require more and more to run and this has an impact on the overall CO2 emission caused by the internet.

 You have probably tried visiting a website and shortly after entering the page, you hear your fans start running (At least if you are using a Macbook).
 This means the website itself requires so much to run that your device is running hot just from showing it.
 Examples like these could be https://www.oculus.com/medal-of-honor/ which is built on three.js.

-By simplifying your design you can help lowering the CO2 emission since the devices viewing your website doesn’t require as much as if you were going all in and using all the power-hungry elements and packages you could find.
+By simplifying your design you can help lower the CO2 emission since the devices viewing your website don’t require as much as if you were going all in and using all the power-hungry elements and packages you could find.
 If built correctly a simple design can make just as big an impact as one like the above-mentioned example.

 3# Write custom CSS instead of using Bootstrap

 CSS styling is nearly impossible to get around unless you are planning to host a raw HTML page, but there are many ways we can use CSS without it becoming a file size burden to the visitor.
 One of the ways we can minimize this is by customizing all styling instead of using Bootstrap and Semantic UI.
 By customizing you can write reusable styling, minimize it with a compiler and only write the styling that is necessary for your website.
 Writing custom styling is also making your website unique compared to others which often is an advantage.